Families, Mobility and Work Atlantic Canadian Symposium

 University of Alberta, Edmonton, AB, April 11, 2018

 A half-day roundtable to discuss findings to date from On the Move researchers studying work-related mobility and its impacts on individuals, families and communities across Canada.
 Sponsored by On the Move and The Vanier Institute of the Family.
-More information and registration details via the invitation to participate.

 On the Move: Family and Community Impacts of Mobility for Work